aralroca/aralroca.com/posts/how-to-draw-gears-in-webgl.md

 ### Circle with teeth

-For the gear teeth we'll also use **triangles**.
+For the gear teeth, we'll also use **triangles**.
 This time, without the "strip" mode.
 This way we'll draw triangles that go from the center of the circumference to the outside.

 <figure align="center">
   <img src="/images/blog-images/teeth-shape.gif" alt="Teeth of gear" class="center" />